Aldans/gitleaks-pre-commit-hook/README.md

-### Git Pre-Commit Hook check sensitivity data in local repo
+### Git Pre-Commit Hook check sensitive data in local repo
 For checking use 'Gitleaks' https://github.com/gitleaks/gitleaks

 The script will automatically check the operating system (Linux or macOS) and install GitLaks if it is not already installed.